Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

-- Sole legal custody: one parent has the right to make important decisions about a child’s upbringing, including medical care, education, and religion.
+Legal custody is who has the right to make important decisions about a child’s upbringing, education, health care, and religion.
+There are 2 types:

 Can I file for custody?

-Parent filing for custody against the other parent:
+Parent filing against the other parent

-- Previous caretaking role in the child’s life,
+- Previous caretaking of the child

-- Mental and physical health,
+- Mental and physical health

-- Work schedule,
+- Work schedule

-- Parenting skills,
+- Parenting skills

-- Ability to share the duties of parenting with the other parent if given joint custody of the child.
+- Any history of domestic violence between the Ability to share parenting duties with the other parent if the court gives joint custody.

-Non-parent filing for custody against a parent:
+Non-parent filing against a parent

-- Neglect or abandonment.
+- Neglect or abandonment

 How do I file for custody?

-- File a custody petition in the Family Court in the county where the child lives.
+- File a custody petition in the Family Court in the county where your child lives.
+Use Family Court custody petition form.
 It is free to file in Family Court.

-- If you are not the parent and are filing a custody petition, you must serve a copy of the petition and summons on both parents.
+- If you are not the parent and are filing a custody petition, you must serve (give) a copy of the petition and summons on both parents.

 After the other party is served, there will be a custody hearing in Family Court.

-How do I modify a custody order?
+How do I change a custody order?

 What is visitation?

-Can I request visits?
+Can I ask for visits?